ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 print(api_data.json())
 ```

-## Conclusions
+All done!

-We've learned about what APIS are, how to interact with them, and how to create and host an API with Flask and Code Capsules.
+## Further Reading

-For a more in-depth look at APIs, read [this](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/).
+We've learned a lot about APIs; how to interact with them, how to use API endpoints, and how to create and host an API with Flask and Code Capsules.
+If you'd like a more in-depth look at APIs, check out [this article](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/).

-If you're interested in learning more about Flask, start with their [tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/).
+If you're interested in learning more about Flask or want to know what else you can do with it, start with their [tutorial](https://flask.palletsprojects.com/en/1.1.x/tutorial/) or their [documentation](https://flask.palletsprojects.com/en/1.1.x/).